apollographql/apollo-server/docs/source/integrations/plugins.md

       },
       validationDidStart() {
         // This end hook is unique in that it can receive an array of errors,
-        // which will contain every validation error that occurred return (errs) => {
+        // which will contain every validation error that occurred. return (errs) => {
           if (errs) {
             errs.forEach(err => console.error(err));